 Self-employment comes with many perks, but you may think access to a 401(k) plan isn’t one of them.
 Considering the 401(k) is one of the most powerful and accessible investment accounts available to the American public, not having one can be a pretty big loss.

-So how does this unique solo retirement plan work, exactly?
+So, what is a solo 401(k) and how do they work, exactly?
 Who’s eligible, and how much can you contribute overall?
-Read on to learn more about this Goldilocks investment account for self-employed savers.
+Read on to learn more about this favorable investment account for self-employed savers.

 A solo 401(k) is an investment plan designed to help you save for retirement by “deferring” a portion of your income and allowing it to grow tax-free on the market.
 This boosts your savings goal in a couple of key ways.

-Any self-employed individual or sole proprietor is eligible to open a solo 401(k), and a wide variety of traditional 401(k) custodians also offer solo-k options.
+Any self-employed individual or sole proprietor is eligible to open a solo 401(k), and a wide variety of traditional 401(k) custodians also offer individual 401(k) options.

 If you’re familiar with the basic workings of a regular 401(k), you already know a whole lot about the solo-k too.
 According to the IRS, “These plans have the same rules and requirements as any other 401(k) plan.”